 - The Belgariad includes the horrible realization by Garion that the strangely shaped mounds of moss in the Arendish forest are corpses from their centuries-long blood feuds.

-- "Battle of Bones" area in Forgotten Realms, named after an event that changed it forever.
-Due to drought and expanding Anauroch desert, a lot of goblinoids (more than a quarter million combatants) had to migrate, humans and allies (more than half of that) were determined to stop them in a convenient pass and much slaughter ensued.
+- Forgotten Realms: The "Battle of Bones" area, named after an event that changed it forever.
+Due to drought and the expanding Anauroch desert, a lot of goblinoids (more than a quarter million combatants) had to migrate, humans and allies (more than half of that) were determined to stop them in a convenient pass and much slaughter ensued.

-- Exalted has the shadowlands, which are created whenever there's a massive act of slaughter in a concentrated area.
+- Shadowlands are created whenever there's a massive act of slaughter in a concentrated area.
 They're half-open gates to the Underworld that open all the way when night falls, and are often populated by hungry ghosts and zombies.

 - The Underworld itself is a Corpse Land in a very literal sense, as it's the perpetually decaying bodies of the creators of the world.

-- In Magic: The Gathering the plane of Grixis is inhabited by dead things, undead things, demons, and the occasional desperate necromancer.
+- Magic: The Gathering: The plane of Grixis is inhabited by dead things, undead things, demons, and the occasional desperate necromancer.
 Due to a lack of green or white mana it's incapable of producing new life.
 Grixis land art in particular tends to be covered in skulls.

 - Warhammer has its share.